$r$ICE-closed subcategories induced by the morphism category of projective modules: Introduction

-Sauter in \cite{S} introduced and investigated tilting objects and tilting subcategories in exact categories with enough projective objects (see Definition \ref{Def. tilting.
+Sauter \cite{S} introduced tilting objects and tilting subcategories in exact categories with enough projectives (see Definition \ref{Def. tilting.
 CP}).
-Pan, Zhang, and Zhu in \cite{PZZ} defined and studied (support) $\tau$-tilting subcategories and objects in exact categories (see Definition \ref{Def-supp-tau}).
-In this paper, we first show that tilting objects, $\tau$-tilting objects and support $\tau$-tilting objects coincide in $\CP(\La)$.
-Then by using $\mathsf{Cok}$ functor, we study the image of tilting objects of $\CP(\La)$ in $\mmod \La$ and prove the following theorem.\\
+Pan, Zhang, and Zhu \cite{PZZ} defined and studied (support) $\tau$-tilting objects and subcategories in exact categories.
+More generally, the authors in \cite{GNP1} studied hereditary extriangulated categories and developed mutation theory for silting objects in certain hereditary extriangulated categories, called $0$-Auslander extriangulated categories.
+Typical examples include homotopy categories of two-term complexes of projectives.
+As discussed in \cite{HW}, another source of $0$-Auslander extriangulated categories is the exact category $\CP(\La)$.
+Since silting objects in $\CP(\La)$ coincide with tilting objects, the theory developed in \cite{GNP1} applies to the hereditary exact category $\CP(\La)$.

+One of our strategies is to find analogues of results known for module categories over hereditary algebras in the hereditary exact category $\CP(\La)$.
+Our first main result is an analogue of \cite[Theorem 2.3]{En}, which gives, for hereditary algebras, a bijection between rigid modules and ICE-closed subcategories with enough $\Ext$-projectives.